abhijeetkishan01/Vendor-Performance-analysis-/README.md

 **Analysis Period:** January 2026 – December 2026

 ---
+TO DOWNLOAD all dataset used use this zip file https://drive.google.com/file/d/1fEip6h-rMCVc9nNBnTJz4z70I8lmVwEA/view?usp=drive_link
 ## 🎯 Business Problem

 Companies in retail and wholesale face losses due to: